tidwall/summitdb/README.md

 If you want to try the latest version, you can build SummitDB from the master branch.

+If your using docker you can get the specific version of summitdb like this, `docker pull pyros2097/summitdb:0.2.2`

 ### Building SummitDB

 SummitDB can be compiled and used on Linux, OSX, Windows, FreeBSD, and probably others since the codebase is 100% Go.
 We support both 32 bit and 64 bit systems.
 Go must be installed on the build machine.